 Zombies!
 Who in their right mind doesn’t like zombies?
 Or rather, chopping the head off a zombie with a chainsaw or an axe.
 Both Left s4 Dead games give players the opportunity to storm through endless hordes of mindless zombies that want to eat their brain, and when the ammo runs low, the fun part begins, as players pick up a baseball bat or other blunt objects and start hitting left and right like crazy people.
 The only thing better than playing such a game is playing such a game in co-op mode and sharing the fun with friends.

 So far so good, right?
 Well, in order to complete each level, the player will have to choose between the three different characters who have specific strong points.
 This is where the concept of co-op comes into play.
-Get two of your mates to come over and you’ve got yourself a team that can withstand anything that this fairytale world can throw at them.
+Get two of your mates to come over, and you’ve got yourself a team that can withstand anything that this fairytale world can throw at them.

 Gears of War Series

-The original Xbox 360 Gears of War game was awesome, but the PC version is even better, in the sense that it offers players more backstory and levels, and it looks better.
+The original Xbox 360 Gears of War game was awesome, but the PC version is even better in the sense that it offers players more backstories and levels, and it looks better.
 However, Gears of War is a game that has to be played in multiplayer mode, and that is where all the fun lies.
 Killing monsters with the chainsaw bayonet is the pinnacle of weaponry in gaming, so the Gears of War Series is a definite recommendation for gamers that are looking for good co-op games.
 Just pick your game and let the fun begin!

 Half Life and a few other games deserve their very own category.
 Mainly because they have raised generations of young gamers who now remember them with joy (myself included).
-Nevertheless, Half Life 2 is still one heck of a multiplayer game, and until HL3 hits the market (soon, we hope), you still get into shape by playing some old school shooters.
+Nevertheless, Half Life 2 is still one heck of a multiplayer game, and until HL3 hits the market (soon, we hope), you still get into shape by playing some old-school shooters.

 I’m not trying to pick a fight here.
 I know many Diablo 2 fans hate the new game, but fact of the matter is that Diablo is still a great co-op game.
 Spending month after month killing evil things and helping your mates is without a doubt entertaining, and to some extent, Blizzard made the new co-op pretty good (as far as I’m concerned, it’s good), allowing players to team up and use combos to make short work of Diablo.
 Also, we’re anxiously waiting for the expansion, which will hope will improve the game even further.